This Is War: Writing and recording

 During recording sessions, the band hosted a gathering, which they called "The Summit", at the Avalon club in Los Angeles.
 The purpose of the gathering was to deepen the band's connection with the fans by involving them in the making of the album.
 Approximately 1,000 fans from across the U.S. and Europe showed up for The Summit.
 Their participation in the recording process ranged from providing percussion and whispers on some tracks to singing the whole chorus of a song.
 In an interview with MTV, frontman Jared Leto described the process as an experiment saying "It was quite simply one of the best things we've done as a band".
-Leto also revealed in the interview that album's style would be leaning more towards that of their self-titled debut than that of A Beautiful Lie, with most songs clocking in over five minutes.
+Leto also revealed in the interview that the album's style would be leaning more towards that of their self-titled debut than that of A Beautiful Lie, with most songs clocking in over five minutes.
 Describing the experimental recording process, he said:

 "I think we do a really good job at just chasing the feeling, the core of the song, and allowing the song the ability or right to go where it leads us, where it wants to go.
 The song dictates that, and we've been working on this collection of songs for 12 months, so we know them pretty well."

-In May 2009, Kanye West posted a photo of himself, Brandon Flowers (the frontman of The Killers) and Jared Leto together and announced that he and Jared were working together on a song named "Hurricane".
+In May 2009, Kanye West posted a photo of himself, Brandon Flowers (the frontman of the Killers) and Jared Leto together and announced that he and Jared were working together on a song named "Hurricane".
 Leto later confirmed that Kanye West's vocals would appear on "Hurricane" and that West would be singing, not rapping.
 West's vocal contribution to the song was ultimately removed because of legal issues surrounding the rights of the record labels of each of the artists.
 Although it was not released on the original pressing of the album, Leto said the track would eventually be heard.
 The early leaked versions of the album had the version of "Hurricane" featuring Kanye West included.
 This version also appears on the Deluxe edition of the album.